 Artist Statement (Current series 2022 – present)

 My work is about creating intimate portraits.
-Previously working with colour gels, my current work is about representing people in natural light and settings.
-My inspiration for my new series comes from seeing the work of Canadian artist Lilias Torrance Newton’s portraits years ago at the Musée des Beaux-arts de Montréal.
+The inspiration for my new series comes from seeing the work of Canadian artist Lilias Torrance Newton’s portraits years ago at the Musée des Beaux-arts de Montréal.
 In particular, “Winkie” is an image I always come back to.
-As I follow and imitate parts of Newton’s work, I seek opportunities to alter, adapt, and improvise.
-Photography continues to be a vital part of my painting process, influencing how I stage, dress, and frame my subjects.
+I always feel this push and pull in her portraits that I strive for in my own.
+On one hand, I feel a closeness to her subjects created by her colour palette and poses, and on the other hand, I feel a distance created by her expressionist style, something that develops a lot of sympathy for me.
+Beginning with some of Newton’s setups, I look to create a similar tension by situating moments of expressionism within otherwise a realist framework.
+Photography aids in this process and continues to be a vital part of my painting process, influencing how I stage, dress, and frame my subjects.

 Artist Statement (Past series 2017 – 2020)